-(i) The above cash flow Statement has been prepared under the "Indirect Method" as set out in Indian Accounting Standards - 7, "Statement of Cash Flow"
+- The above cash flow Statement has been prepared under the "Indirect Method" as set out in Indian Accounting Standards - 7, "Statement of Cash Flow" - (ii) Figures in bracket indicate Cash Outflow.

-The accompanying notes are an integral part of the financial statements.
+The accompanying notes are an integral part $\underline{\text{of the financial statements}}$.